rclone/rclone/docs/content/commands/rclone_rcd.md

 The password file can be updated while rclone is running.

-Use `--realm` to set the authentication realm.
+Use `--rc-realm` to set the authentication realm.

-Use `--salt` to change the password hashing salt from the default.
+Use `--rc-salt` to change the password hashing salt from the default.

 ```